viztini/Osaka-09-SDDM/README.md

 * Change background image: edit `background.png` in the theme folder
 * Adjust colors and fonts in `theme.conf` if desired
+* Edit user profile picture by swapping out the image

 ---